hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

 * `max_connections_per_instance` -
   (Optional)
   The max number of simultaneous connections that a single backend instance can handle.
+Cannot be set for INTERNAL backend services.
   This is used to calculate the capacity of the group.
   Can be used in either CONNECTION or UTILIZATION balancing modes.
   For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.

 * `max_connections_per_endpoint` -
   (Optional)
   The max number of simultaneous connections that a single backend network endpoint can handle.
+Cannot be set for INTERNAL backend services.
   This is used to calculate the capacity of the group.
 Can be used in either CONNECTION or UTILIZATION balancing modes.
-  For CONNECTION mode, either
-  maxConnections or maxConnectionsPerEndpoint must be set.
+For CONNECTION mode, either maxConnections or maxConnectionsPerEndpoint must be set.

 * `max_rate` -
   (Optional)
   The max requests per second (RPS) of the group.
+Cannot be set for INTERNAL backend services.
   Can be used with either RATE or UTILIZATION balancing modes, but required if RATE mode.
 Either maxRate or one of maxRatePerInstance or maxRatePerEndpoint, as appropriate for